ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 </ItemGroup>
 ```

 This should cause the __Grpc.AspNetCore__ NuGet package to generate a gRPC client for you as soon as you build your project.
-So...go eahed and build the project by pressing __Ctrl + Shift + b__ or whatever way you normally build a project.
+So...go ahead and build the project by pressing __Ctrl + Shift + B__ or whatever way you normally build a project.

 If you now open the __Error List__, you will see a ton of warnings saying that a bunch of classes have conflicting implementations.
-The reason for this, is that all of the gRPC message classes are being generated by both the __WebDevWorkshop.Services.Orders__ and the __WebDevWorkshop.Services.Orders.Tests__ project now.
+The reason for this is that all of the gRPC message classes are being generated by both the __WebDevWorkshop.Services.Orders__ and the __WebDevWorkshop.Services.Orders.Tests__ project now.

 The best way to sort this out, is to alias the reference from the test project to the service project.